isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Not all classes will necessarily support all interfaces, and not all callers will necessarily want to deal with all operations.
 Especially to break apart monolithic interfaces into "aspects" of behavior supported by a given derived class.

 ##### Example

-    ???
+    class iostream : public istream, public ostream {   // very simplified
+        // ...
+    };

+`istream` provides the interface to input operations; `ostream` provides the interface to output operations.
+`iostream` provides the union of the `istream` and `ostream` interfaces and the synchronization needed to allow both on a single stream.

 ##### Note